amplitude/amplitude-docs/content/collections/session-replay/en/session-replay-android-plugin.md

 {{partial:tabs tabs="Android-Kotlin, Android (maintenance)"}}
 {{partial:tab name="Android-Kotlin"}}
-If you use the current [Android-Kotlin SDK](/docs/sdks/analytics/android/android-kotlin-sdk), use the instructions for the Android Plugin.
+If you use the current [Android-Kotlin SDK](/docs/sdks/analytics/android/android-kotlin-sdk), follow the instructions for the Android Plugin.

 Use the latest version of the Session Replay plugin above `{{sdk_versions:session_replay_android_plugin}}`.
 For a list of all available versions, see [Maven Central](https://central.sonatype.com/artifact/com.amplitude/plugin-session-replay-android/versions).